busramacak/WeatherForecast/README.md

 Weather Forecast a weather forecast application written in Kotlin, prepared with API data.
 In the app, there are Today, Tomorrow and Three Days weather forecast screen information.
 Weather forecast for a different location can be searched with the Search City section in the bottom navigation bar.

 Features:
-* Made with https://www.weatherapi.com, Retrofit,Room Lottie, Location, Coroutines,SwipeRefreshLayout DataBinding, MVVM architecture (Model,View, ViewModel), LiveData, Recyclerview, SQlite, Base(fragment, ViewHolder & Adapter), Navigation Component(NavGraph, BottomNav), SearchView...
+* Made with https://www.weatherapi.com, Retrofit,Room Lottie, Location, Coroutines,SwipeRefreshLayout ViewBinding, Flow,di(hilt), MVVM architecture (Model,View, ViewModel), StateFlow, Recyclerview, Base(fragment, ViewHolder & Adapter), Navigation Component(NavGraph, BottomNav), SearchBar, SearchView...
 * English and Turkish language support available.

 ### Today